-Chen Cohen, DIALOG Partner and interior designer, and Eladia Smoke, Founder and principal architect at Smoke Architecture, will present “Two-Eyed Seeing: Centennial College A-Block Project” at Banff Session 2022 hosted by the Alberta Association of Architects (AAA) on May 6.
+Chen Cohen, DIALOG Partner and interior designer, and Eladia Smoke, Founder and principal architect at Smoke Architecture, will present “Two-Eyed Seeing: Centennial College A-Building Project” at Banff Session 2022 hosted by the Alberta Association of Architects (AAA) on May 6.

-Two-Eyed Seeing: Centennial College A-Block Project
+Two-Eyed Seeing: Centennial College A-Building Project

 “Two-Eyed Seeing” is a Mi’kmaq concept of observing the world through both an Indigenous and Western lens.
-For Centennial College’s A-Block Expansion project, DIALOG and Smoke Architecture turned to Two-Eyed Seeing in shaping the conversations and design of this award-winning project.
+For Centennial College’s A-Building Expansion project, DIALOG and Smoke Architecture turned to Two-Eyed Seeing in shaping the conversations and design of this award-winning project.